jdberson/dwcPrepare/README.md

 The goal of dwcPrepare is to make it easier to prepare biodiversity data that use [Darwin Core](https://dwc.tdwg.org/) terms.

-It can be used automatically generate Darwin Core [Event](https://dwc.tdwg.org/terms/#event) and [Location](https://dwc.tdwg.org/terms/#location) terms from your data set for submission to a Darwin Core Archive
+It can be used to automatically generate Darwin Core [Event](https://dwc.tdwg.org/terms/#event) and [Location](https://dwc.tdwg.org/terms/#location) terms from your data set for submission to a Darwin Core Archive